 Park at the Snow Creek lot (FS pass required), cross the bridge and take a climbers trail to the right after the aquaduct.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Pearly Gates:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Pearly Gates:

 Lost Souls 5.9 5c 17 VI 17 HVS 5a Trad, 1 pitch, 80'

 Leap of Faith 5.10d 6b+ 21 VII+ 21 E3 5b Trad, Sport, 1 pitch, 80'